-- Represent functions verbally, numerically, graphically and algebraically, including linear, quadratic, polynomial, rational, root/radical/power, piecewise-defined, exponential, and logarithmic, functions. - Perform operations on functions and transformations on the graphs of functions. - Analyze the algebraic structure and graph of a function, including those listed above to determine intercepts, domain, range, intervals on which the function is increasing, decreasing or constant, the vertex of a quadratic function, asymptotes, whether the function is one-to-one, whether the graph has symmetry (even/odd), etc., and given the graph of a function to determine possible algebraic definition. - Find inverses of functions listed above and understand the relationship of the graph of a function to that of its inverse. - Solve a variety of equations and inequalities, including polynomial, rational, exponential, and logarithmic, including those arising in application problems. - Identify and express the conics (quadratic equations in two variables) in standard rectangular form, graph the conics, and solve applied problems involving conics.
+Express angles in both degree and radian measure.
+Solve right and oblique triangles in degrees and radians for both special and non-special angles.
+Represent trigonometric and inverse trigonometric functions verbally, numerically, graphically and algebraically; define the six trigonometric functions in terms of right triangles and the unit circle.
+Perform transformations of trigonometric and inverse trigonometric functions - translations, reflections and stretching and shrinking (amplitude, period and phase shift).
+Analyze the algebraic structure and graph of trigonometric and inverse trigonometric functions to determine intercepts, domain, range, intervals on which the function is increasing, decreasing or constant, asymptotes, whether the function is one-to-one, whether the graph has symmetry (even/odd), etc., and given the graph of a function to determine possible algebraic definitions.
+Solve a variety of trigonometric and inverse trigonometric equations, including those requiring the use of the fundamental trigonometric identities in degrees and radians for both special and non-special angles.
+Solve application problems that involve such equations.
+Identify and express the conics (quadratic equations in two variables) in standard rectangular form, graph the conics, and solve applied problems involving conics.
+Represent vectors graphically in both rectangular and polar coordinates.
+Perform basic vector operations both graphically and algebraically - addition, subtraction and scalar multiplication.